 It’s every not-your-toddler’s birthday party anyone has ever been to.

-It’s a shambling, non-verbal-drunk vision quest through the 3 A.M. streets of London in June 2008 and trying your hostel key on the front door of every house on the wrong block.
+It’s a shambling-drunk vision quest through the 3 A.M. streets of London in June 2008 and trying your hostel key on the front door of every house on the wrong block.

 It’s not the most thrilling way to spend your time, basically.
 But there is a certain satisfaction that comes from just getting through it.

-Why Watching Baseball is the Poster-child for Type 2 Fun
+Why Watching Baseball is the Zenith of Type 2 Fun

 First of all, there’s the sheer length of the games.
 They can go on for hours and hours, with no guarantee that anything interesting will happen.